History of the Department of Social Work

 Over the years the curriculum has evolved too.
 Branching out from the traditional BSW curriculum, WCSU’s program has added a yearlong Community Organizing Project.
 Topics have included: in 1990 advocating for a child care center on campus (which became a reality within a few years); community education on AIDS bringing the AIDS Memorial quilt to campus; hosting fairs to reduce violence and promote cultural understanding, and introducing legislation in Hartford toward those goals; building a websites to educate others about hate crimes, and conducting data based research which lead to subsequent initiatives, hosting regional meeting on immigration and leading the University in a campaign against human trafficking.

 A Senior Integrative Seminar has been added as well.
 This capstone course uses a case study format and requires students to integrate their professional values, knowledge and skills in the final semester of the senior year.
-A Cultural Diversity course is offered yearly.
-The required research course was brought into the Department in 1997 and electives in AIDS and Child Welfare have been added.
-Additionally, the Department is participating in the Freshman Cluster course concept begun in 2000, pairing Introduction to Social Work with American Studies and American History.
-Elective courses in the Department over the years have included: Aging; Sex Drugs and Violence; AIDS: A Social Work Perspective; and Child Welfare.
-The Department was part of an interdisciplinary team developing a graduate level Certificate Program in Gerontology.
+The require Cultural Diversity and Research were brought into the Department and electives in AIDS, Aging, Professional Writing, Mental Health, and Child Welfare have been added.

 The Department has been recognized nationally by receiving the Influencing State Policy Award in 2000 and 2001.
 The faculty are recognized as experts, being invited speakers at national conferences and meetings, making presentations and facilitating sessions at national and regional conferences.
 They serve on editorial review boards, national, state, regional and local commissions, boards, and committees; they publish in professional journals.
 Innovative teaching techniques and curriculum ideas have also been highlighted nationally and within the University.
 Faculty have been trained in “Writing-to-Learn,” and have incorporated these techniques into the curriculum.

 From the beginning, the Department has had a student-run Social Work Club, and majors are visible on campus through their projects and leadership roles.
 A Community Advisory Committee was begun in 1981.
 The Phi Alpha Honor Society began in 1991, recognizing scholarship in coursework and applied practice.
 Awards to Outstanding Seniors began in 1978, and an Outstanding Junior Award was added in 1979.
 Upon Professor Nemzer’s retirement, these awards were named after her.
 The Alice Fales Service Award began in 1998 when Ms. Fales graduated.
 The Ray Strolin Writing Competition Award, begun in 2005 in memory of a beloved adjunct, is presented each year at the annual symposium.
-The Department also offers three scholarships, each named in memory of a late student/graduate in the Department: Scott Andrews, Laura Duffy and Craig Lundwall.
-It is the generosity of graduates and friends that supports all these awards.
+The Department also offers six scholarships, 3 named in memory of a late student/graduate of the Department: Scott Andrews, Laura Duffy and Craig Lundwall.
+The Martha Bernstein/Patti Ivry Scholarship was created by graduate Evan Bernstein in memory of his grandmother and in honor of Patti ivry- two very influential women in his life.
+In addition there is a Pay It Forward scholarship provided by an anonymous donor, and a Community Advisory Committee/Alumnae Scholarship.
+It is through the generosity of graduates and friends these scholarships are supported.

 The original mission of the Department was to “create a cadre of qualified well trained professional entry level social workers to serve the region.”
 That mission continues to be fulfilled.
-With several hundred graduates, many of whom are practicing social workers in the CT area, the Social Work Department has indeed provided well-qualified professionals to serve the region.
-Many have returned to the program by serving as field instructors and/or supervisors for current students.
-Others have connected in the community through interagency collaborations, advocacy actions, or by engaging in peer supervision and informal supports.
-We thrill at the stories we hear of our graduates meeting professionally, discovering the WCSU Department of Social Work connection.
+With almost 1000 graduates, many of whom are practicing social workers in the CT area, the Social Work Department has indeed provided well-qualified professionals to serve the region.
+Many have given back to the program by serving as field instructors and/or supervisors for current students.
+Others have become mentors through the Departments Mentoring Program, and still others have connected in the community through interagency collaborations, advocacy actions, or by engaging in peer supervision and informal supports.
+We are delighted by the stories we hear of our graduates meeting professionally, and discovering the WCSU Department of Social Work connection.
 May it continue!

 Patricia W. Ivry, MSW, Professor of Social Work and Past Chair